curv3d/curv/docs/JIT.md

     * It's compatible with the C calling convention, which may be good for interoperability with C.
     * LLVM doesn't support tail-recursion optimization on ARM.
+  * The "arguments are borrowed" calling convention prevents the `use_count==1` optimization for destructively updating data structures like arrays.
+    * I could use the more efficient "borrowed arguments" calling convention for unboxed function calls (to a function known at compile time).
+      For specific arguments that require the caller to know the use_count, we provide an accurate use count.
+For the general "boxed" calling convention, we use the "owned arguments" calling convention.

 These optimizations make the code run faster, but they make introspection of the VM state more difficult (for debugging and stack unwinding).